openshift/instaslice-operator/docs/design.md

 InstaSlice allocation states per pod:
 - creating : the controller finds a allocation for pod and makes a “soft” allocation
 - created : the daemonset creates:
     - Actual allocation on the GPU,
-    - Creates configmap
+    - Adds pod annotation with MIG UUID
     - InstaSlice resource and
     - Updates node capacity
 - ungated : the controller ungates the pod when the slice exists and scheduler takes over
 - deleting : the controller sets status as deleting when user deletes pods or the pod completes
 - deleted : the daemonset state set status to deleted and deletes
-    - Ci and Gi, configmap,
+    - Ci and Gi
     - InstaSlice resource and
     - Updates node capacity

 Allocations and prepared sections are added to the same InstaSlice object for every gated pod in the system.
 Allocation object  state can be mutated by the controller and daemonset.
 The prepared section is added and deleted by the daemonset.